twosixlabs/armory/docs/dataset_licensing.md

 has published derived adversarial datasets that modify the original images/videos with small perturbations that are crafted to fool machine learning models for both the RESISC-45 and UCF101 datasets.
-* Two Six Labs uses these data sets within Armory, however there are other additional datasets present, as well as multiple other features present in Armory beyond providing datasets.
+* Two Six Labs uses these datasets within Armory, however there are other additional datasets present, as well as multiple other features present in Armory beyond providing datasets.
+* Two Six Labs attempted to contact the authors of RESISC-45, but received no response.
+* UCF101 direct download functionality has been used by other machine learning frameworks, such as TensorFlow: https://www.tensorflow.org/datasets/catalog/ucf101
-* Two Size Labs provides public benefit through the public distribution of the Armory framework to evaluate machine learning models.
+* Two Six Labs provides public benefit through the public distribution of the Armory framework to evaluate machine learning models.
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0114.
 Any opinions, findings and